JuliaGizmos/Observables.jl/docs/src/index.md

 observable[]
 ```

-But unlike `Ref`s,  but you can listen for changes:
+But unlike `Ref`s,  but you can listen for assignments:

 ```@repl manual
 obs_func = on(observable) do val
-    println("Got an update: ", val)
+    println("Got an assignment: ", val)
 end

 observable[] = 42